voidale/au-simple-services/au-simple-services.md

 means the Intellectual Property Rights owned by Developer prior to the creation of the Agreement.

 ### Contributed IP
-means the Intellectual Property Rights owned by Client prior to the creation of the Agreement.
+means the Intellectual Property Rights owned by Customer prior to the creation of the Agreement.

 ### Services IP
 means the Intellectual Property Rights created under the Agreement by the Provider.